Human-Connection/Human-Connection/webapp/README.md

 {% tabs %}
 {% tab title="With Docker" %}

-After starting the application following the above guidelines open new terminal windows for each of these commands:
+After starting the application following the above guidelines, open new terminal windows for each of these commands:

 ```bash
 # run eslint